robenkleene/software-references/safari/safari-troubleshooting.md

 ## Pages Not Loading

 - Sometimes Safari won't load a web page and has a message `This webpage was reloaded because of a problem` then `a problem repeatedly occurred`.
-Disabling JavaScript should get the page to load.
+Disabling JavaScript should get the page to load, but to fix it you'll have to restart the computer.

 ## Bookmarks